-The emission inventory is a tool used to determine the amount of air pollutants released from various air emission sources in a given geographic area.
+The emission inventory is a tool used to determine the amount of air pollutants released from various sources in a given geographic area over a specified range of time.
 The inventory identifies the source types present in an area, the amount of each pollutant emitted, the types of processes and control devices employed, and other information.
+Because there are many and varied sources of air pollution, and it would be impossible to have exact data from all sources, emissions inventories are often estimates of emissions.
+These estimates are made with the most up to date scientific studies and the use of carefully reviewed public and non-public data.